Goldenkrew3000/OppoA91/Bypassing Security/Info.md

 And the command is: python3 mtk.py plstage --preloader=<preloader bin file>
 Note: This does not have to be the original preloader, it can be a modified one.

+Update: Turns out there is a second copy of the Preloader held in 'boot2', I extracted this and copied it to 'boot1', and the Preloader is booting again.
+The commands I used to do this are:
+--

+Note: Both the broken Preloader from 'boot1' and the working Preloader from 'boot2' are in the unmodified directory.
+I am keeping the broken one from 'boot1' because it still worked when the phone was in MTK EDL mode.